-Of the available resources, €24.35m (2018: €25.2m) is held in unrestricted funds.
+Of the available resources, €27.10m (2019: €24.35m) is held in unrestricted funds.
 Unrestricted funds are funds that have no specific restrictions attached to them and are categorised as follows:

-• Unrestricted general funds are funds for use at the discretion of the Trust in furtherance of the objectives of the charity.
+Unrestricted general funds are funds for use at the discretion of the Trust in furtherance of the objectives of the charity.
 The main objective is to support the care of sick children and adults with life limiting conditions and their families by the provision of funding to the Children's Sunshine Home and CSH Childcare Services.

-The Children's Sunshine Home (disability service) is currently fully funded under a Section 38 Agreement of the Health Act 2004 and it has not required any further funding from the Trust.

-If funding from the HSE and donations to the Trust were to cease, the unrestricted general funds of \notin 9.72m would enable both the disability and hospice services to continue for one year at the current level of spend.
+- The Children's Sunshine Home (disability service) is currently fully funded under a Section 38 Agreement of the Health Act 2004 and it has not required any further funding from the Trust. - If funding from the HSE and donations to the Trust were to cease, the net current assets of €13.5m would enable both the disability and hospice services to continue for 1.5 years at the current level of spend. - The net current assets of €13.5m along with fixed assets of €14.6m make up the overall reserves total of €28.06m.
 The trustees therefore consider the amount held in unrestricted general funds to be appropriate.